l-ramirez-lopez/resemble/README.md

 _Last update: 03.07.2020_

-During the (strict) lockdown time we invested some of our free time to come up with a new version of our package.
+During the recent lockdown time we invested some of our free time to come up with a new version of our package.
 This new `resemble` 2.0 comes with MAJOR improvements and new functions!
 For these improvements major changes were required.
 The most evident changes are in the function and argument names.